nepenth/knowledge-base/README.md

 ### Cybersecurity <a name="cybersecurity"></a>
-The Cybersecurity category provides guidance on protecting digital assets from threats, covering topics such as secure API design, authentication methods, and system hardening.
-This category includes subcategories on API security, authentication, network security, password storage, and Linux server hardening, offering a comprehensive overview of cybersecurity best practices.
+The Cybersecurity category provides resources and guidance on protecting computer systems and networks from cyber threats, covering topics such as secure API design, authentication methods, and network protection.
+This category includes subcategories on API security, authentication, Linux server hardening, network security, and password storage best practices.
 *Subcategories: Api Security, Authentication, Authentication Mechanisms, Linux Server Hardening, Network Security, Password Storage*
 *Items: 6*